Illumina/hap.py/README.md

 som.py truth.vcf query.vcf -f confident.bed -o output_prefix -r reference.fa
 ```

-More information can be found below in the [Usage overview](#usage).
+More information can be found below in the [usage section](#usage).

 ## Complex variant comparison

 A major challenge when comparing VCF files for diploid samples is the handling
 of complex variant representations.
 In a VCF file, we describe two haplotype
 sequences by means of REF-ALT pairs and genotypes.
 These variant calls do not
-uniquely represent the haplotype sequences: since alignments are not unique,
+uniquely represent the haplotype sequences: since alignments are always not unique
+even when using a fixed set of gap and substitution scores,
 different variant calling methods may produce different variant representations.
 While some of these representational differences can be handled using
 pre-processing of VCF files (e.g. variant trimming and left-shifting), others
 cannot be fixed easily.

-Rather than comparing entries individually, we produce a graph-based representation
+In addition to comparing VCF records individually, we produce a graph-based representation
-of the VCF entries, create all possible haplotype sequences, and compare
+of the VCF alleles, create all possible haplotype sequences, and compare
 these by alignment / exact matching.
 Here is an example where this is needed:

 *Variant representation 1 (shown in purple in the image below):*